zkotti/fun-in-lockdown/guide.md

 * Music Streaming App

-React applications are perfect for streaming video content, aswell as music.
+React applications are perfect for streaming video content, as well as music.
 Music apps have a similar structure to video sharing apps and they may or may not allow the user to upload their own music.
 You can listen to a song, comment on it, or even purchase it.
-Try to combine elemnts of a video sharing service and of an e-commerce app.
+Try to combine elements of a video sharing service and of an e-commerce app.

 Source : https://www.freecodecamp.org/news/react-projects-you-should-build-this-year/